 - The travel agent may tell you you’re covered, but it doesn’t mean you are

-Travellers whose plans have been disrupted by the COVID-19 coronavirus are often surprised to find out many travel insurance policies exclude claims for events resulting from pandemic.
+Travellers whose plans were disrupted by the COVID-19 coronavirus may have been surprised to find out many travel insurance policies exclude claims for events resulting from pandemic.

 They're not alone, a 2017 survey by the Department of Foreign Affairs and Trade and the Insurance Council of Australia found a lot of people just didn't understand what their travel insurance covered.

 For example, 87% of travellers weren't clear that insurance policies don't cover all destinations as standard, or whether their policy covered riding a motorcycle overseas.

 We've looked at the sales process for travel insurance sold by airlines and travel agents and found it's easy for people to misunderstand what they're buying, as well as paying too much, with price differences of up to 259%.